khaledssbd/RideRevolt-server/README.md

    npm run start:dev
    ```

+Now you can see it in the terminal.
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.